divorce but united about the children

 - Informal agreements

-- Where parents can make their own arrangements about the continued care of children after separation their agreement can be informal, and there is no requirement to have this agreement in writing.
+- Where parents can make their arrangements for the continued care of children after separation, their agreement can be informal, and there is no requirement to have this agreement in writing.
 These agreements are not enforceable.

 The family law system encourages parents to reach informal agreement buy entering into a parenting plan.
 What a parenting plan contains and its requirements may differ if you are within the jurisdiction of Western Australia, otherwise generally parenting plans will fall under the Federal Family Law Act 1975.

-A parenting plan is an agreements between parents of a child that:
+A parenting plan is an agreement between parents of a child that:

 - is in writing;